grace-ac/sr320.github.io/_posts/2019-07-29-Crab-mtg-notes.md

      Abstracts due: Sept 11, 2019
 - AMSS
      Anchorage, AK 2020? or 2021?
 (Pam says they prefer to hear final rather than prelim. results....)

+Shanelle:
+She'll be receiving her tanner crab samples in the next week or so, once she gets them, she'll be doing lab work here.
+Would love to interview her for a podcast episode!